duosecurity/duo_universal_java/README.md

 ## Run

-In order to run this project, ensure the values in `application.properties` are filled out with the values from the Duo Admin Panel (clientId, clientSecret, api.host, and redirect.uri)
+In order to run this project, ensure the values in `application.yaml` are filled out with the values from the Duo Admin Panel (clientId, clientSecret, api.host, and redirect.uri)

 From the root of the `duo-example` project run the following to start the server: